 Policy 3.3.3.1 Wastewater service within the Plan area shall be provided by individual private sewage treatment systems (PSTS).
 Policy 3.3.3.2 The developer shall ensure that each the owner of each new residential lot shall install a packaged private sewage treatment system, at the building permit stage, that meets the requirements of the Bureau de Normalisation du Quebec (BNQ) and the applicable requirements of the County Servicing Standards, in accordance with the County's Policy #449: Requirements for Wastewater Treatment Systems.
-Policy 3.3.3.3 The County shall require the owner of each new lot within the Plan Area to enter into a Deferred Servicing Agreement and a caveat will be registered against each new title referencing this agreement.
-Policy 3.3.3.4 The County shall register a caveat against title to each new lot referencing the future owner's responsibilities in accordance with the terms of the Deferred Servicing Agreement.
+Policy 3.3.3.3 The developer shall enter into a Site Improvements / Services Agreement with the County at the subdivision stage for the installation of Packaged Sewage Treatment Systems and Treatment Mound.
+Policy 3.3.3.4 The County shall require the owner of each new lot within the Plan Area to enter into a Deferred Servicing Agreement and a caveat will be registered against each new title referencing this agreement.
+Policy 3.3.3.5 The County shall register a caveat against title to each new lot referencing the future owner's responsibilities in accordance with the terms of the Deferred Servicing Agreement.